Is Expedia Worth It?

 How I Make Expedia Work For Me

-- I always call the hotel ahead to confirm they actually have my reservation.
+- Call the hotel ahead to confirm your reservation is actually in their system

 My Verdict: Worth It — For the Right Traveler